deluxebrain/dotfiles-DEPRECATED/README.md

 The path is symlinked into the ```$HOME``` directory as ```$HOME/.<somepath>``` (i.e. as a dotfile).

 Note that the repository contains one symlink, ```./lib``` which is a symlink to the ```./lib.symlink``` directory.
-This is to allow files within this path to be referenced at thtime of installation using the path ```./lib```.
+This is to allow files within this path to be referenced at the time of installation using the path ```./lib```.
 Obviously, post installation ( and hence post the setup of symlinks ), this is just performed using ```$HOME/lib```.
 This symlink is created using the *relative* option which prevents an other-wise absolute symlink being broken when cloned from Git into a different working directory.
 Relative symlinks are supported on revent version of the GNU coreutils ( as installed through Homebrew ), and created as follows:

 ``` shell
 gln -s --relative  <source> destination